IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The Resource Notification Subscriber that supports this option shall support the Subscription define in section [Subscription with Updates to document sharing resources option]().

-The Resource Notification Publisher that supports this option shall also support for the Resource Publish [ITI-111] transaction the trigger events define in section [Updating events option]().
+The Resource Notification Publisher that supports this option shall also support for the Resource Publish [ITI-111] transaction the trigger events define in section [Subscription with Updates to document sharing resources option]().

 <a name="Pull-notification"> </a>